790gradml/gradML/review.md

   - Entropy of the joint distribution is the sum of individual entropies
 - Bayes' rule
 - Conditional independence
-  - Compare with marginal independence
+  - Comparison with marginal independence
 - Importance sampling
-- Jensen inequality
 - KL divergence